Boundary review recommendations: 14 new TDs in the Dáil and four new constituencies

 Four new seats are set to be added to Dublin, with the largest change in the capital coming from the split up of Dublin Fingal.

-The former five-seater constituency is set to be split into two three-seaters, known as Dublin Fingal East and Dublin Fingal West.
+The former five-seat constituency is set to be split into two three-seaters, known as Dublin Fingal East and Dublin Fingal West.

 It had been widely speculated that Tipperary would be separated into two separate constituencies, which has now come to pass.